Trump threatens social media after Twitter fact-checks him

-WASHINGTON (AP) — President Donald Trump on Wednesday threatened social media companies with new regulation or even shuttering after Twitter added fact checks to two of his tweets.
+WASHINGTON (AP) — President Donald Trump threatened social media companies with new regulation or even shuttering on Wednesday after Twitter added fact checks to two of his tweets.
+He turned to his Twitter account – where else? — to tweet his threats.

-The president can’t unilaterally regulate or close the companies, which would require action by Congress or the Federal Communications Commission.
+The president can’t unilaterally regulate or close the companies, and any effort would likely require action by Congress.
+His administration shelved a proposed executive order empowering the Federal Communications Commission to regulate technology companies, citing concerns it wouldn’t pass legal muster.
 But that didn’t stop Trump from angrily issuing strong warnings.

+Trump, the historically prolific tweeter of political barbs and blasts, claimed on Twitter early Wednesday that tech giants “silence conservative voices.”

-Claiming tech giants “silence conservative voices,” Trump tweeted early Wednesday, “We will strongly regulate, or close them down, before we can ever allow this to happen.”
-Later he tweeted without elaboration, “Big Action to follow.”
+“We will strongly regulate, or close them down, before we can ever allow this to happen,” he tweeted.
+Later, also on Twitter, he threatened, “Big Action to follow.”

 He repeated his unsubstantiated claim — which sparked his latest showdown with Silicon Valley — that expanding mail-in voting “would be a free for all on cheating, forgery and the theft of Ballots.”